fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.1.0/Azure.Compute.md

 ### [Add-AzurePHPWebRole](./Add-AzurePHPWebRole.md)
-Creates the required files and configuration (sometimes referred to as scaffolding) for a PHP application.
+Creates the required files and configuration for a PHP application.

 ### [Add-AzurePHPWorkerRole](./Add-AzurePHPWorkerRole.md)
-Creates the required files and configuration (sometimes referred to as scaffolding) for a PHP application that will be hosted in Azure through php.exe.
+Creates the required files and configuration for a PHP application that will be hosted in Azure through php.exe.

 ### [Add-AzureWebRole](./Add-AzureWebRole.md)